cilium/cilium/Documentation/cmdref/cilium-operator.md

       --api-server-port uint16                 Port on which the operator should serve API requests (default 9234) --aws-client-burst int                   Burst value allowed for the AWS client used by the AWS ENI IPAM (default 4) --aws-client-qps float                   Queries per second limit for the AWS client used by the AWS ENI IPAM (default 20)
+      --aws-instance-limit-mapping map         Add or overwrite mappings of AWS instance limit in the form of {"AWS instance type": "Maximum Network Interfaces","IPv4 Addresses per Interface","IPv6 Addresses per Interface"}. cli example: --aws-instance-limit-mapping=a1.medium=2,4,4 --aws-instance-limit-mapping=a2.somecustomflavor=4,5,6 configmap example: {"a1.medium": "2,4,4", "a2.somecustomflavor": "4,5,6"} (default map[])
       --aws-release-excess-ips                 Enable releasing excess free IP addresses from AWS ENI.
       --cilium-endpoint-gc                     Enable CiliumEndpoint garbage collector (default true) --cilium-endpoint-gc-interval duration   GC interval for cilium endpoints (default 30m0s)